Rycona/FF6-BC-Scouter/README.md

 CHANGE LOG
 ------------------------------------------
-v0.1b - 2020-12-21
+v0.3b - 2021-02-02:

-    - Shows item info highlighted in party menus
+    - Created TrueType font of the FF6 Menu Font
+    - Uses text/BG colors chosen in the game
+    - Fixed error with reading morph/steal item ID
+    - Layout changed to display data in the same place in the window

 v0.2b - 2021-01-18:

     - Shows item info from chests, steals, morphs, and drops
     - Shows item info highlight in shop sell menu
     - Flickering hopefully removed

+v0.1b - 2020-12-21

+    - Shows item info highlighted in party menus

 TO CONTACT
 ------------------------------------------
 Post any problems or suggestions you have in the Issues section of GitHub.
 All constructive critcism, feedback, and salty limericks welcome.